Last Updated: June 28, 2023

 The graphs below show the top countries of origin for immigrants living in the southern border.
 Among all immigrants, the top countries of origin are Mexico, El Salvador, Guatemala and Peru.
 For the estimated 66,000 Black immigrants living in the southern border, top countries of origin are Nigeria, Ethiopia, Jamaica, and Kenya.
 In recent years there has been a growing number of Black immigrants and asylum seekers from Africa and the Caribbean who have been arriving to the southern border

 In 2020, the border region had a higher unemployment rate compared with the U.S. average (6.23% versus 5.39%).

 Among border states, Arizona had the highest unemployment rate at 6.99%, while California had the lowest at 6.07%.

 Wealth and poverty vary across the border.
 Texans living in the border region experienced almost twice the poverty rate than the U.S. average at 22.6%.
 However, border residents in California faced lower poverty rates in 2018 than the country as a whole (11.3%), highlighting the inequality of some border communities.

 Biodiversity of the Border Region

 The U.S.-Mexico border is home to six different ecological regions, ranging from desert scrub to grasslands and marshes, which are bisected by the border line and threatened by further wall construction.
-Defenders of Wildlife have identified five borderland conservation hot-spots among these ecoregions that contain high concentrations of ecological diversity which is threatened by the wall.
+Defenders of Wildlife have identified five borderland conservation hot-spots among these ecoregions that contain high concentrations of ecological diversity which is threatened by the construction of border wall.

 The deadly and wasteful border wall has disrupted the natural environment of hundreds of species living along the U.S.-Mexico border by impacting habitats and undermining decades of conservation work.
 Construction of infrastructure has killed animals directly or has disrupted habitat connectivity, further endangering critical species unique to this region.